 Piezoelectric Force Sensors:

-RS-M10/RS-M12/RS-M16: these ring-shaped force sensor with integrated charge amplifier.
-Those are typically fitted under M10, M12, or M16 screws directly to the turret or the spindle
+- RS-M10/RS-M12/RS-M16: these ring-shaped force sensor with integrated charge amplifier are typically fitted under M10, M12 or M16 screws directly to the turret or the spindle

-- AKS-1 / AKS-3: force sensors with one, two or three force measuring axes are typically applied between machine elements turret + slide.
-A charge amplifier is integrated
+- AKS-1 / AKS-3: force sensors with one, two or three force measuring axes are typically applied between machine elements.
+A charge amplifier is integrated.

 - ADS-31: a sensor for measuring the surface tension of metal constructions.
 This sensor needs to be connected to a measuring transducer (CFM-4 or FM-01)

-All force sensors are suitable for CTM (with transducer CFM-4) and Genior Modular (with transducer FM-01) Process Monitoring Systems.
+All force sensors are suitable for CTM (with measuring transducer CFM-4) and GENIOR MODULAR (with measuring transducer FM-01) Process Monitoring Systems.